• Skip to primary navigation

 How to make meatballs

-• Combine the breadcrumbs, milk and seasonings.
+• Combine the breadcrumbs, milk, and seasonings.
 Gently stir in the meat

 • Let the mixture rest for a bit and give it one final mix before forming the meatballs.

 • For shaping the meatballs, I used a small cookie scoop.
-It forms perfect, consistent sized meatballs.
+It forms perfect, consistent-sized meatballs.

 • Bake at 400 degrees for exactly 15 minutes.
 I actually didn't think they were cooked through until I split one in half to check.
-Depending on the size of your meatballs, I would start at 15 minutes, check to see if they are done.
+Depending on the size of your meatballs, I would start at 15 minutes, and check to see if they are done.
 If not, bake for 5 more minutes and check again.
 Overcooking will dry the meatballs out.

 Recipe tips

 • Use your favorite type of ground meat.
-I use ground elk or venison You can also use a lean ground beef or ground turkey.
+I use ground elk or venison You can also use lean ground beef or ground turkey.

 • Use very small fresh bread crumbs

 • Use fresh bread, not dried.
-I used some day old hamburger buns from my homemade buns.
+I used some day-old hamburger buns from my homemade buns.

-• Once the meat is added to the mixture, try not to over work the meat.
+• Once the meat is added to the mixture, try not to overwork the meat.
 Just mix it until the seasoning is well incorporated.

 Cooked meatballs can be used for spaghetti in tomato sauce.
 I placed these in hot marinara sauce about 10 minutes before serving so the meatballs were heated through.

-You don't want over cooked meatballs.
+You don't want overcooked meatballs.
 Just enough time in the sauce to heat them through.

 Recipe Faqs